Nadir-Rath/The-Titanic-Survival-prediction-challenge/README.md

 # The-Titanic-Survival-prediction-challenge

 This is my attempt at using logistic regression to create an econometric model, which forecasts and ranks survivability of passengers on the Titanic.
+This is part of my entry to the Titanic Survival Competition on Kaggle.

 The included script is the distilled, bare-bones workign version for creating my model.
 I've also included my pdf report with extensive EDA, and step-by-step explanations.